A comprehensive analysis of the new official Banting 2.0 Real Lists

 Corn was originally on the red list because it was given blanket ‘High Carb’ and ‘GMO’ treatment.
 But baby corn and sweetcorn are lower in carbs than corn flour, popcorn, mealie pap, polenta and a few others.
 We also did some research into GMO.
 Although there are ethical questions around the three different types of GMO crops, there is no conclusive evidence to say that GMO crops are unhealthy, or that the fresh corn products we get are in fact GMO.
 We encourage readers to find out where their food comes from, but we could find no harm in sweetcorn or baby corn – apart from carb count, which we have catered for by placing them on Orange A.

-For more info on corn, please read this article
+For more info on corn, read Is corn bad for a diet?

 All raw nuts – Moved from Green to Orange A